List of The Inbetweeners characters: "Football Friend"

-A friend of Jay's who he claims to have met during trials for West Ham United ("that never happened", according to Simon).
+A friend of Jay who he claims to have met during trials for West Ham United ("that never happened", according to Simon).
 Will, Simon and Neil continuously mock Jay for having a friend outside of their group by saying "Friend!", "Football Friend!" or "Car Friend!" in a high-pitched voice, and giving him a thumbs-up gesture.
 This irritates Jay to the extent that, upon seeing Football Friend's car at the side of the road one day, jumps up and down on the bonnet violently, yelling "fucking football friend" until he arrives on the scene and chases them off.
 Jay says later that he had to borrow £300 to have the car repaired and stop the friend calling the police.